sanejait/WSDMedTextClassifier/README.md

 3) Download Apache cTAKES.
 Obtain the UMLS license.
    Go to the apache ctakes installation folder and run the default clinical pipeline command:
    bin/runClinicalPipeline -i <input-directory-name> --xmiOut <output-directory-name> --key <umls-api-key>
    Here, the input directory will be the directory containing the .txt files (obtained during Step 2) and the output directory will be desired directory to store the xmi        files.
+The key is the API key associated with your UMLS account.
    This step will take approx. 15-20 min to finish.

    Note: For reference go to the repo location: WSDMedTextClassifier_STRIVERS > IntermediateOutputs > AllXmiFiles